coldshrine/study-notes/books/effective-java.md

 Stream pipelines are evaluated `lazily`, evaluation doesn't start until the terminal operation is invoked.

 Overusing streams makes programs hard to read and maintain.

+In the absence of explicit types, careful naming of lambda parameters is essential to the readability of stream pipelines.

+Using helper methods is even more important for readability in stream pipelines than in iterative code because pipelines lack explicit type information.

+If you are not sure whether a task is better served by streams or iteration, try both and see which works better.